-Instead, you’ll want to shave using homemade shaving cream or by using your razor with a non-detergent soap that allows the blade to smoothly across the surface of the skin without dissolving the tan.
+Instead, you’ll want to shave using homemade shaving cream or by using your razor with a non-detergent soap or conditioner that allows the blade to smoothly across the surface of the skin without dissolving the tan.

 If you’ve never made your own shaving cream before, we definitely recommend it.
 It’s a lot healthier for your skin, and it will keep your spray tan moisturized and glowing!

 Apart from the warning against using traditional shaving cream, you should also be aware of how much pressure you’re putting on your skin with the razor.
 The more pressure you apply, the more of an exfoliating effect the blade will have.

 In, fact dermaplaning (a popular method of exfoliation or acne treatment) primarily involves using small razors to remove layers of dead skin and peach fuzz.

 Try to be as light as possible with your razor, allowing the weight of your razor to do most of the work.